anandbio/Practical-Biochemistry/practical.md

 6. The assay mix may be diluted appropriately, if required.
 Plot the enzyme activity on Xaxis and temperature on Y-axis, to determine the optimal temperature for urease activity.

-# Part 3: Bioanlytical Techniques
+# Part 3: Bioanalytical Techniques

 ## Molar attenuation coefficient